siddhant-tripathy1/to-do-list/README.md

 # to-do-list
-It is a simple todo list where you can add your daily routine to complite
+This application is simple To-do-List where you could store your task and remove it after completion Made it usinng :
+HTML,CSS JavaScript,ejs and mongoDB